-Python pass statement
+Python pass Statement

-The pass statement in Python is used when a statement is required syntactically but you do not want any command or code to execute.
+It is used when a statement is required syntactically but you do not want any command or code to execute.

 The pass statement is a null operation; nothing happens when it executes.
 The pass is also useful in places where your code will eventually go, but has not been written yet (e.g., in stubs for example):